elasticpath/react-pwa-reference-storefront/src/components/src/B2bSideMenu/README.md

 #### Description

-Displays side bar for Buyer Admin view given list of items.
+Displays a sidebar menu with a list of menu items.
+You define which types of items to use with this component.

+Use this component with the Accounts view.

 #### Usage